RedHatRanger/RHCE9Vagrant/Vagrantfiles/vmware/README.md

+1) <a href=https://developer.hashicorp.com/vagrant/install>Download and Install Vagrant</a>
-1) <a href=https://m.majorgeeks.com/files/details/vmware_workstation_for_windows.html>Download VMWare workstation for Windows</a>
+2) <a href=https://m.majorgeeks.com/files/details/vmware_workstation_for_windows.html>Download VMWare workstation for Windows</a>
-2) <a href=https://developer.hashicorp.com/vagrant/install/vmware>Download and install the VMWare Vagrant Package</a>
+3) <a href=https://developer.hashicorp.com/vagrant/install/vmware>Download and install the VMWare Vagrant Package</a>
-3) Run these commands in PowerShell:
+4) Run these commands in PowerShell:
 ```
 mkdir ~\vagrant
 cd ~\vagrant